hazimmm/news_app/README.md

 # News App

-A mobile application for reading and browsing Malaysia news articles in real-time.
+A mobile application for reading and browsing Malaysian news articles in real-time.

 ## Table of Contents